adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 reference operator * () const { return *xy_ptr(); }
 ```

 The last thing the iterator needs is a way to return the "end" of the view.
-In the C++ world "begin" is the first element of a collection and "end" is one past the last element.
+In the C++ world, convention is that "begin" is the first element of a collection and "end" is one past the last element.
 In this case, the last element is the last pixel in the range.
 One past the last pixel is simply the next one.

 ```cpp
 iterator end()